Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 Swelling & Redness

-One of the best ways to recognize tendonitis foot or ankle is by noticing swelling and redness along your ankles and foot.
+One of the best ways to recognise tendonitis foot or ankle is by noticing swelling and redness along your ankles and foot.
 This could be due to inflammation caused by tendonitis.

 Tendons around your feet and ankles are important to ensure your feet are flexible and can perform basic activities like jumping, stretching, and running.
 Thus, foot tendonitis creates a clear obstruction in motion.